I wrote a few weeks ago Investing Is Simple.

 “You come up with an asset allocation, open some accounts, pick a few index funds, and you are done.
 Once in a while you see if anything is out of whack and you redirect your new money to wherever is lagging.
 It’s not complicated at all.”

 If investing is that simple, then why in the world are there so many talks about investing?
 There are many books, professional journals, newspapers, magazines, TV shows, radio programs, and now blogs about investing.
-The Bogleheads investing forum I participate in (user name “tfb”) has more than 560,000 posts.
-If investing is simple, what can’t possibly be exhausted in 560,000 posts?
+The Bogleheads investing forum I participate in (user name “tfb”) has more than 3 million posts.
+If investing is simple, what can’t possibly be exhausted in 3 million posts?

 1. The best strategy requires knowing the future.
 I think that is the root problem.
-At the bottom of every investing question, except ones that relate to facts (e.g. what’s the IRA contribution limit this year?), people are really asking about the future.
+At the bottom of every investing question, except ones that relate to facts (for example What’s the IRA contribution limit this year?), people are really asking about the future.
 Because nobody knows the future, it’s impossible to come up with a definitive answer.

 Should I invest a lump sum now or dollar cost average over a period of time?
 If the market goes up and never comes down over the period you are considering, you should invest the entire lump sum now.
-If the market goes down, you are better off with dollar cost averaging.
+If the market goes down, and it goes down sharply, you are better off with dollar cost averaging.

 I’m 40.
 How much should I invest in stocks?
-If stocks will do better than bonds over your investment timeframe, you should invest more in stocks.
-If stocks will do worse, you should invest less in stocks.
+If stocks will do better than bonds over your investment timeframe, and more stocks don’t make you sell out in a bear market, you should invest more in stocks.
+If stocks will do worse or you will sell out at the bottom, you should invest less in stocks.

 How much should I invest in international markets (value/growth, small cap stocks, emerging markets, real estate, …)?
 If they will do better, you should invest more.
 If they will do worse, you should invest less.